Without it, we would not have brains capable of making mathematical abstractions.

 I make the strong claim that the moment one applies such a construct to anything real (such as counting people, or quarks), then that invariance is gone, and must be replaced by a probability statement – as per my specific example of 2 men plus 2 women (as instances of the class people), being equal to 4 with the highest probability, and also having distinct probabilities of being higher numbers – particularly in the range 5 to 12.

-As to infinities, it seems that universe within which we exist is finite within certain probability constraints, and thus doesn’t support instantiating any infinity in totality.
+As to infinities, it seems that this universe within which we exist is finite within certain probability constraints, and thus doesn’t support instantiating any infinity in totality.

 What evidence do you have for the continuum hypothesis applying in reality with 100% certainty???